Ecwid/ecwid-api-docs/includes/_products.md

 smallThumbnailUrl | string  | URL of the product variation thumbnail resized to fit 160x160px.
 Omitted if the variation inherits the base product's image. *The original uploaded product image is available in the `originalImageUrl` field.* hdThumbnailUrl | string  | Product variation HD thumbnail URL resized to fit 800x800px.
 Omitted if the variation inherits the base product's image. originalImageUrl |  string  | URL of the original not resized product variation image.
 Omitted if the variation inherits the base product's image. quantity | number | Amount of the variation items in stock.
-Omitted if the variation inherits the base product's quantity. unlimited | boolean | `true` if the variation has unlimited stock (that is, never runs out) price | number | Variation price.
+If `sku` is omitted, then `quantity` of the variation is nested from base product.
+If `sku` is present, the variation has its own quantity value. unlimited | boolean | `true` if the variation has unlimited stock (that is, never runs out) price | number | Variation price.
 Omitted if the variation inherits the base product's price. wholesalePrices | Array\<*WholesalePrice*\> |  Sorted array of the variation's wholesale price tiers (quantity limit and price).
 Omitted if the variation inherits the base product's tiered price settings.